Top 10 Hottest VR Games for 2018

 With experts predicting a higher adoption this year, we list down the ten most interesting VR games we found, so you’d know which ones are worth checking out.

+Previously from number 10 is Lucky’s Tale.
 From a classic 3D platformer, Lucky’s Tale adds a new twist to the game in virtual reality to make it more fresh and dynamic.
 Changing your perspective during levels unlocks secrets that you would’ve otherwise missed, such as those hiding under obstacles.
 Compared to Mario, Lucky features softer jump animations that are more relaxed than the former, making it less stressful to play.
 The levels are also shorter in consideration for VR players that may get nauseous playing lone ones.

+Moving up from number 9 is Robinson: The Journey.
 A modern retelling of Robinson Crusoe, Robinson: The Journey is a pleasure to play just for its music and visuals.
 The game features mesmerizing sceneries and well-detailed dinosaurs that instantly captivate the heart.
 And although the gameplay can be a hit or a miss like many other scenario puzzle games, wherein finding the solution can drag on for minutes, its excellent storytelling still more than makes up for its flaws, making it a great game overall.

 The Elder Scrolls V: Skyrim VR